ui-schema/ui-schema/README.md

     - `npm run tdd -- -u --testPathPattern=src/Validators`
         - with `-u|--update` for snapshot update testing
         - with `--testPathPattern` to run all tests in a specific folder / path
-    - `npm run tdd -- --testPathPattern=PatternValidator -t patternValidator` for only one test and mostly one file
+        - `npm run tdd -- --testPathPattern=PatternValidator -t patternValidator` for only one test and often only one file
 - Testing: `npm test`
     - needs manual bootstrapping, hoisting and update handling
 - Build: `npm run build`